vakas-786/Thrift-Paradox/README.md

 ```
 Then the calculated amounts were passed down to the variable Intdata which contained the data that the graph displayed.<br>
 The bar graph utilized the exchange rates API to calculate the value of the users savings account in their selected currency.
 The API returned the following data:<br>
-(disclaimer: exchange rates are updated daily, values may differ)
+(Disclaimer: exchange rates are updated daily, values may differ)
 ```sh
 {
 rates: {